Krosebrook/vite-react-heroui-template/README.md

 **If you appreciate my work, please consider giving it a star! 🤩**

+## On Github Pages ?

+Ths plugin uses our [@sctg/vite-plugin-github-pages-spa](https://github.com/sctg-development/vite-plugin-github-pages-spa) Vite 6 plugin for handling the Github Pages limitations with SPA.

 ## With OAuth2 authentication ?

 If you are looking for a template with OAuth2 authentication, you can check out my other repository: [vite-react-heroui-auth0-template](https://github.com/sctg-development/vite-react-heroui-auth0-template)